Spotlight on Scholarships and Scholars

 Given the mission of AAUW, to advance gender equity for women and girls through research, education, and advocacy, the scholarship program offered by the Colorado Springs branch is one of the best methods we have for meeting that mission.

-For the 2021-2022 academic year, eight women received scholarships to attend Pikes Peak Community College (PPCC) or the University of Colorado- Colorado Springs (UCCS).
+For the 2023-2024 academic year, eight women received scholarships to attend Pikes Peak Community College (PPCC) or the University of Colorado- Colorado Springs (UCCS).
 The winners were announced at the AAUW-COS Welcome Coffee held Saturday, September 16, 2023.